redhat-developer/service-binding-operator/docs/BackingServiceBestPractices.md

-# Backing Service Best Practices
+# Best Practices for Making a Kubernetes Resource Bindable

 ## Introduction